Sign In / Sign Out

 - Map and Locations

-As one of the fastest growing fields at ASU, the Biotechnology and Bioenterprise program will gain the skills needed to develop biotechnology innovations and thrive in the health sciences communities nationwide.
-Students are able to tailor their educational curriculum to focus on any particular area of interest in biotechnology, bioenterpreneurship and biostatistics.
+As one of the fastest growing fields at ASU, the Biotechnology and Bioenterprise degree will prepare students in biotechnology innovations and thrive in the health sciences communities.
+Students are able to tailor curriculum to focus on biotechnology, bioenterpreneurship and biostatistics.

 The BS program in biotechnology and bioenterprise provides students with essential transdisciplinary and practical experience in biotechnology research.
 Students acquire the associated business and entrepreneurship skills needed to develop and market biotechnological innovations and solutions to problems facing the biotechnology and health sciences communities in Arizona, the nation and beyond.
 The program emphasizes coursework in the biological, biomolecular and biotechnological sciences, which are key components that underpin biotechnology.
 Students are able to tailor the degree to their specific interests and aspirations through focus areas in biotechnology, bioenterpreneurship and biostatistics.
 The program is unique due to its focus on blending biotechnology and entrepreneurship.

 New College of Interdisciplinary Arts & Sciences

 A major map outlines the degree’s requirements for graduation.